 Top with your favorite fruit and syrup.
 Or if you’re like me peanut butter instead of syrup.
 I usually add a little water to a tablespoon of peanut butter and drizzle it over top.
 If you are a syrup lover and want a low carb alternative to maple syrup, Walden Farms has a great line to try.

 I first made these when we were going to be traveling in April to have on a flight.
-I dusted off my waffle iron and made a batch of awesome protein waffles.
+I dusted off my waffle iron and made a batch of these easy low carb waffles.
 They were perfect with half a packet of this travel-friendly peanut butter.

-Protein powder of your choice is the main ingredient of protein waffles.
-I use the unflavored protein but I know that many people use vanilla, chocolate, and even snickerdoodle flavors to make them all different ways.
+Protein powder of your choice is the main ingredient of protein waffles whether it’s a vegan/ plant-based protein, keto protein or a whey protein.
+I use the unflavored protein but I know that many people use vanilla, chocolate, and even snickerdoodle flavors to make them all different flavors.

 Use one whole egg or 20 grams of egg whites for lower fat if you prefer.